 At ICNC, he has directed various academic programs for students, faculty, and educators from around the world to support teaching, research, and study on civil resistance.
 He has also spearheaded ICNC efforts to establish regional institutes and build infrastructure for and expand distance education and online learning.
 He is a co-editor of the ICNC Minds of the Movement blog and a series editor of the ICNC Monographs and selected ICNC special reports.

 He holds an adjunct faculty position at Krieger School of Arts and Sciences of Johns Hopkins University where he teaches strategic nonviolent resistance.
-In 2016, he was appointed an adjunct professor at Fletcher School of Law and Diplomacy.

 Dr. Bartkowski is a book editor of Recovering Nonviolent History.
 Civil Resistance in Liberation Struggles and Nation-Making published by Lynne Rienner in 2013.
 His selected authored and co-authored publications include:

 - “Civil Resistance.”
 In Oxford Bibliographies in International Relations.
 Ed.
 Patrick James.
 New York: Oxford University Press, 2016, co-authored with Hardy Merriman.

 - “Myopia of the Syrian Struggle and Key Lessons,” in Is Authoritarianism Staging a Comeback?
 Atlantic Council (2015), co-authored with Julia Taleb.

 - “Nonviolent Revolutions, Struggles for Political Recognition and Democratic Transition,” in Hallward and Norma, Understanding Nonviolence: Contours and Context, Polity Press (2015).

 - Nonviolent Civilian Defense to Counter Russian Hybrid Warfare, Critical Policy Issue Study, Johns Hopkins Krieger School (2015).
 Review by Dr. Brian Martin.